-As a significant percentage of SCCHN patients are HPV positive, we believe the opportunity to incorporate our HPV-specific E6/E7 ImmunoPhage into a combination with SNS-301 is highly compelling and has the potential to increase the evidence of clinical benefit seen to date.
+As a significant percentage of SCCHN patients are HPV positive, we believe the opportunity to incorporate our HPV-specific E6/E7 ImmunoPhage into a combination with SNS-301 has the potential to increase the evidence of clinical benefit seen to date.

-We entered into a clinical collaboration with AstraZeneca in May 2019 to evaluate the safety, tolerability and preliminary efficacy of AstraZeneca's PD-1 inhibitor, durvalumab, in combination with SNS-301.
+We entered into a clinical trial collaboration with AstraZeneca in May 2019 to evaluate the safety, tolerability and preliminary efficacy of AstraZeneca's PD-1 inhibitor, durvalumab, in combination with SNS-301.
 We are currently planning two Phase 2 trials to evaluate SNS-301 in combination with durvalumab.
+Under the agreement, AstraZeneca will be supplying us with durvalumab for the trial with no upfront, milestone or royalty payments required by us.
 We intend to initiate the first trial in patients with locally advanced resectable SCCHN in the neoadjuvant setting in mid-2021.
 We are also planning a second trial in ASPH positive patients with locally advanced unresectable or metastatic solid tumors.